14 Data transformation

 TipOpinion

-After summarise(), the last grouping variable is silently peeled off.
-The result may still be grouped.
-This causes subtle bugs downstream: a mutate() you expect to operate on the full data frame operates per group instead.
-Always add .groups = "drop" to summarise(), or call ungroup() afterward.
-Be explicit about grouping state.
+After summarise(), the last grouping variable is silently peeled off, which means the result may still be grouped.
+A mutate() you expect to operate on the full data frame then operates per group instead.
+Add .groups = "drop" to summarise(), or call ungroup() afterward.

 Exercises